Last update: 1st day of July 2026

 2. Price Volatility.

 The price of a cryptocurrency is based on the perceived value of the cryptocurrency and is subject to changes in sentiment, which make these products highly volatile.
 Certain cryptocurrencies have experienced daily price volatility of more than 20%.
-Therefore, there is a high volatility risk and holders may suffer large losses.
+Cryptocurrencies are highly volatile and you should be prepared to lose some or all of the value of any cryptocurrency you buy, sell, hold, exchange or stake.

 3. Valuation and Liquidity.

 Cryptocurrencies can be traded through privately negotiated transactions and through numerous cryptocurrency exchanges and intermediaries around the world, each with its own pricing mechanism and/or order book.
 The lack of a centralized pricing source poses a variety of valuation challenges.
-In addition, the dispersed liquidity may pose challenges for market participants trying to exit a position, particularly during periods of stress.
+Liquidity may be limited or may deteriorate rapidly, particularly during periods of market stress, meaning you may be unable to sell, convert, transfer or close out a position at the time, price or value you expect.

 4. Cybersecurity.